-LAWS 914 - Housing Clinic (2)
+LAWS 914 - Legal Services Housing Clinic (2)

-Students in the Housing Clinic represent tenants with complaints against landlords in the Western Massachusetts Housing Court.
-The Housing Clinic is currently cooperating with the Massachusetts Justice Project(MJP).
-Through MJP, students will acquire clients who have cases pending in the summary process (eviction) session of the Hampden County session of the Western Massachusetts Housing Court.
-Under the supervision of the Clinic's Supervising Attorney, students will represent tenants in the prosecution and litigation of their cases.
-Students will handle all phases of the case, including case evaluation, client interviewing, negotiation of possible settlement, legal research and factual development of the claims, and representation of the litigants in court proceedings.
+Students enrolled in the Legal Services Housing Clinic will be representing tenants with complaints against landlords in the Western Massachusetts Housing Court.
+Students work a minimum of 8 hours per week in the Housing Unit at Community Legal Aid (CLA).
+Students must be available to attend court on Thursday mornings, when the Western Massachusetts Housing Court conducts its Springfield summary process (eviction) session and must also attend a clinic held on Friday afternoons in the Law School Clinic Building at which students help tenants complete their eviction case pleadings.
+Depending on the case, students may handle all phases of the case, including case evaluation, client interviewing and counseling, legal research and factual development of the claims, settlement negotiations, and representation of the litigants in court proceedings.
 If the case does not settle, trials are before a single justice of the Housing Court.
-Trial may include direct testimony of the witnesses, cross-examination, opening statements and closing arguments and introduction of evidence.
-Students are also required to participate in a pro see limited assistance clinic on Friday afternoons.
-Students must also enroll in a two credit seminar concurrent with their semester of fieldwork.
-Prerequisites: The clinic is open to students who have successfully completed 32 hours of law studies and have successfully completed Law 553, Evidence.
+Trials may include direct testimony of the witnesses, cross-examination, opening statements and closing arguments.
+Legal Services Housing Clinic students are required to be SJC Rule 3:03 eligible.
+Prerequisites: Successful completion of Laws 910 Legal Service Skills and Law 553 Evidence (Evidence may be taken concurrently).
+Students enrolled in LAWS 914 must also concurrently enroll in LAWS 917, a one-credit seminar concurrent with their semester of fieldwork.
+Prerequisites: Successful completion of LAWS 910 Legal Service Skills Seminar and 553 Evidence (Evidence may be taken concurrently).
+A student is required to be SJC Rule 3:03 eligible.
+A student may not simultaneously enroll in more than one clinic, more than one externship, or a clinic and an externship.
+This course satisfies 2 writing units professional skills and perspectives which are essential to such a litigation practice.
+Students enrolling in this Clinic must be willing to return to school in advance of the official start of the semester to participate in a mandatory orientation.
+This course continues to be intensive during the first several weeks of the semester.
+Thereafter, the class will meet regularly for the balance of the semester.
+Prerequisites: The clinic is open to students who have successfully completed 32 hours of law studies and who have been selected through the clinic application process.
+Students must have successfully completed Law 553, Evidence.
 Evidence may be taken concurrently with the Clinic.
 A student is required to be SJC Rule 3:03 eligible.
 A student may not simultaneously enroll in more than one clinic, more than one externship, or a clinic and an externship.
-This satisfies 2 Skills Units.